coolcarly/coolcarly.github.io/docs/phd/considerations-for-phd.md

 Also, I should note here that before I started my PhD, I met with a few different supervisors.
 I even applied for a PhD at UCL in London.
 I told the supervisor what I was interested in and what I wanted out of a PhD.
 She then tailored a PhD project for me!
 Thus, if you find the right supervisor, you may land the perfect project.

 Although, most of these opportunities are funding dependent.
 If they are paying you to do your PhD out of their grant money, then you must do the projects that were assigned (as it's from a specific grant).
 BUT if you have your own scholarship, you can do whatever you want.
-This is what Pawel said to me when I was awarded my scholarship.
+This is what my supervisor said to me when I was awarded my scholarship.
 He said I could keep working in microfluidics if I wanted to (which is what I was doing as a research assistant).
 I declined and stuck with the original project because I love polymers and didn't have the skills to design my own project.

 **However, not all supervisors are as accomodating.**